THESE HAUNTING AND HARASSING OBSCURITIES

 According to Vedanta, an ancient tradition that is a means for examining our experience, man’s psychosis is a combination of ignorance, conditioning and impersonal natural forces that sweep through us like the changing weather.
 As human beings with an intellect, free will is something we all presume and yet, if we have free will, then why do people do things to the detriment of their own well-being, their loved ones and to society at large?

 Can we all just pause for a moment and admit that we do things sometimes that feel a little bit off, beyond our control, or that at least escape any rational explanation?
 What is it that decides for us to binge-watch Netflix when we know we must get up early for work the next day?
-What is it that can’t stop at just one slice of pizza, at one glass of wine or has us secretly browsing porn while our partner lies asleep next to us?
+What is it that can’t stop at just one slice of pizza, at one glass of wine or maybe has us secretly browsing porn sites while our partner lies asleep next to us?

 And on a societal level, what is it that decides to participate in corporate global malfeasance such as fooling the public on the environmental cost of continuing to burn carbon fuel, contaminating our own drinking water, or over-fishing the very oceans we depend on for food?
 If we truly had free will wouldn’t we decide to never be over-weight, never become addicted to opioids or at least agree to not elect shameless politicians that create a constitutional crisis?